 For some people, the best snorkeling is accessed away from the shore.

-A third option is Island Windjammers.
+A third good option is Island Windjammers.
 Fully immerse yourself in life at sea when you book an extended crewed charter.
 Sail through the Caribbean at a relaxed pace, stopping to visit different islands, do some snorkeling, or just enjoy the sunset while you take in the beauty that surrounds you.

 |Aquanauts Snorkeling||(850) 303-0330||1.9 mi.
 South of Downtown St. George|